 - Joint tenancy property.
 By the law, the joint tenant would have the right of survivorship if you die.
 So this type of property you can’t include when making a will.

-- Any property or plan which has desired beneficiary don’t include these types of properties etc goes to the named beneficiary.
-For example, life insurance, Retirement plans proceeds, including money from a pension, IRA, or 401(k), stocks and bonds etc. They all have a beneficiary and if you want to change the beneficiary name you can talk to the company.
+- Any property or plan which has the desired beneficiary doesn’t include these types of properties etc go to the named beneficiary.
+For example, life insurance, Retirement plans proceeds, including money from a pension, IRA, or 401(k), stocks and bonds, etc. They all have a beneficiary and if you want to change the beneficiary name you can talk to the company.